PoojaSharma0511/nitrorelease/README.md

 Step 2: Training the Machine learning model Hyperparameter optimization is done while training to get optimized length value for the molecules using program 'training.py'.

-Step 3: generation of kernel and alpha files for prediction Optimized hyperparametrs are used in program kernel.py to get kernel_mol.inp and alpha_mol.inp files.
+Step 3: Generation of kernel and alpha files for prediction Optimized hyperparametrs are used in program kernel.py to get kernel_mol.inp and alpha_mol.inp files.

-Step 4:
+Step 4: Running dynamics
+Kernel and alpha files are used in molecular dynamics simulations to get the number of trajectories falling in the two pathways.